 Sales were recorded on paper, genealogy lists and downlines were managed on paper, and commission calculations were done by hand.

-You can see your downline, your volume, your team, your customers, and all things you need to manage.
+You can see your downline, your volume, your team, your customers, your commissions, and all things you need to manage.

 As technology has gotten cheaper, faster, and more robust, it has effectively added more work to the corporate plate while at the same time taking away even more responsibilities from the distributor.

-It’s wonderful.
-Distributors in companies can now have downlines in the tens of thousands (or more) and not have to actually “distribute” anything but information and training.
+Distributors in companies can now have teams in the tens of thousands (or more) and not have to actually “distribute” anything but information and training.

-You can be anywhere in the world and in any time zone, but you’re still learning from something I probably wrote at least 24 hours ago and possibly a year or more ago.
+You can be anywhere in the world and in any time zone, but you’re still learning from something I probably wrote at least 5 minutes ago and probably at least a year or more ago.

 Technology has changed the game!